dandraka/Slurper/README.md

 # Slurper
-An XmlSlurper implementation for .Net.
+An XmlSlurper implementation in .Net, both for Xml and Json.
 The idea came from [Groovy's XmlSlurper](http://groovy-lang.org/processing-xml.html) which is hugely useful.

 What this does, is convert a piece of xml, e.g.